equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

           type: cert
           envVar: CERT1
 ```
+- `azureKeyVaults` - list of Azure Key vault configurations.

-- `name` - Azure Key vault name (e.g. `radix-app-secrets`).
+- `name` - Azure Key vault name.
-- `path` - This field is optional, and if set - it will override default path: `/mnt/azure-key-vault/<azure-key-vault-name>`. `It is a folder path in running replica container, where secrets, keys and/or certificates contents available as files with their names.
+- `path` - Folder path in running replica container, where secrets, keys and/or certificate contents are available as files (with file names, corresponding to their names in the Azure Key vault).
+This field is optional.
+If set, it overrides default path: `/mnt/azure-key-vault/<azure-key-vault-name>`.
 - `items` - list of secrets, keys and/or certificates with corresponding environment variable names.
   - `name` - name of secret, key or certificate in an Azure Key vault.
-  - `type` - This field is optional, and if not set - `type` is `secret`.
-Type of the item in the Azure Key vault.
+  - `type` - Type of the item in the Azure Key vault.
 Possible values: `secret`, `key`, `cert`.
+This field is optional, by default it is `secret`.
   - `envVar` - Name of an environment variable, which will contain specified secret, key or certificate.

-`secretRefs` can be configured both - for entire component or for component environment (or only in component environments).
-Configuration in component environments override similar common properties of the components.
+`secretRefs` can be configured for entire component, for component environments or only for specific component environments.
+Configuration in component environments overrides similar component properties.

-Update of secrets, keys or certificates in Azure Key vault will not automatically sync new values to corresponding secrets in alredy running replicas of a Radix application component - run new deployment to sync them.
+Updated values of secrets, keys or certificates in Azure Key vault are not automatically synced to corresponding secrets of alredy running replicas - they can be synced with a new deployment.

+Azure Key vaults configurable the same way in job-components.

-> See [guide](../../guides/azure-key-vaults/) on how to configure connection to Azure Key vault.
+> See [guide](../../guides/azure-key-vaults/) on how to configure Azure Key vault in Radix.

 # Example `radixconfig.yaml` file